OCamlPro/ocp-ocamlres/README.md

    he includes its config files.
  * Jeanine is an indie game developper and she uses the tool to be sure at compile time that she never forgets some asset.
-She uses the "ocaml" backend and using OCaml identifiers to identify her resources.
+She uses the "ocaml" backend and then simple OCaml identifiers to identify her resources.
  * Henry wants to build a single-binary installer, so he includes all the files as an ocamlres tree using the "ocamlres", format.
 Then he